Skip to content

 FlagDefaultDescription

---attrValid3600Time in seconds for which file attributes are cached in the kernel.
+--attrValid28800Time in seconds for which file attributes are cached in the kernel.
 Higher values reduce metadata server load.
-Event-driven invalidation handles most remote changes promptly.
+The invalidation event bus keeps cached attributes coherent across mounts, so the TTL is only a fallback bound.

 --noMaxPagesfalseDo not set the FUSE max_pages option to its maximum value.
 By default, flexFS maximizes FUSE page size for best throughput.